pradyumnabilagi/socket-chat/README.md

 Note: This code only works on windows platform

 ## Server
-Server code is present inside server code.
+Server code is present inside server folder.
 Please compile using visual studio dev console ,use "cl /EHsc main.cpp"

 ## Client
-client code is present in the root
+Client code is present in the root
 Please compile using visual studio dev console ,use "cl /EHsc client.cpp"